 Losing someone close to you in a fatal accident is one of life’s most traumatic experiences.
 We understand how difficult this time will be for you and your family, and that making a claim* may feel uncertain and intimidating.
 Often in fatal accident cases, claiming against the party responsible for the death of your loved one can bring some sense of closure.
 They may admit liability and offer a sincere apology.

 Whilst nothing can compensate you for your loss, if you wish to obtain legal advice on your position, Boyce Kelly Solicitors LLP is here to assist you.
-You can contact our solicitors by calling 0749890190 or complete our online contact form and we will get back to you right away.

 Making a Fatal Accident Claim*